 In retirement, I’ve had the opportunity to reflect, learn, and recognize some of my actions that worked at times, as well as those that I should have changed.
 Now I can pass on these lessons to other introverts so they have a better chance of succeeding in corporate America — without the trauma, stress, and pain I endured.

 Frankly, I think some of my tips will apply to extroverts as well.
-Besides, it certainly would help the more outgoing and boisterous to better understand their more reserved, thoughtful coworkers.
+Besides, by reading this article, it certainly would help the more outgoing among us to better understand their introverted coworkers.

 1. Embrace your introversion.